captswag/learn-me-some-rx/README.md

 What next?

-1. Difference between FlatMap, SwitchMap and ConcatMap (hope no other maps exist)
+- [x] Difference between FlatMap, SwitchMap and ConcatMap
-2. Difference between merge and zip
+- [ ] Difference between merge and zip
+- [ ] Using PublishSubject, BehaviourSubject, AsyncSubject and ReplaySubject